The white amur fish: an unseen guardian of Central Arizona’s water canals

 A sustainable solution for canal maintenance

-SRP’s White Amur Program demonstrates a sustainable approach to an engineering challenge.
+SRP’s White Amur Program demonstrates a sustainable approach to an engineering challenge—the need to control unwanted vegetation.
 By harnessing a biological solution to control aquatic vegetation, SRP has minimized the use of chemicals and cut maintenance costs.

 This program showcases how natural solutions can reduce environmental impact—a valuable insight as communities worldwide seek to balance human needs with ecological health.